 During the 2016 season, Coach Hall developed Randall Dixon and Tyrone Carter into playmakers for the Hawks.
 Dixon would set the single game passing yardage mark with 404 yards and five touchdowns breaking the previous record holder, CJ Westler, under Hall’s system.
 Both Dixon and Carter garnered All-CIAA Second Team Honors.

 Kurt von Bargen

 Assistant Coach: Linebackers/Defensive Coordinator

-Kurt von Bargen enters his second year with the Chowan University athletic department and the Hawks football program.
+Kurt von Bargen enters his third year with the Hawks’ football program.
 He served as the Assistant Coach for Linebackers during the 2015 season and was promoted to Defensive Coordinator in 2016.

 Prior to coming to Chowan, von Bargen worked for the University of South Florida (Division I) as a graduate assistant and was later promoted to Assistant Linebackers Coach and Assistant Defensive Line Coach over the course of three seasons with the Bulls.
 Von Bargen was also responsible for all of the weekly offensive opponent breakdowns and scouting reports, the coordination of the team discipline program, and recruiting in ten states.